 Summary of Supplemental Security Income

-The Supplemental Security Income benefit provides a minimum level of monthly income to individuals nationwide who are aged, blind or disabled.
+The Supplemental Security Income benefit provides a minimum level of monthly income to eligible individuals or couples nationwide who are aged, blind or disabled, as well as to eligible disabled or blind children.
 The amount of the SSI benefit will vary according to a claimant’s household living arrangements and other sources of income the individual or couple receives.
 Most states, including New York, provide a state supplement to this monthly benefit.
 Applicants must be aged, blind or disabled to qualify and must meet citizenship/immigration, income, and resource eligibility criteria, as well as reside in the U.S. to receive SSI.
 Eligible individuals and couples apply for SSI at local Social Security field offices located throughout the country.

 For the sake of simplicity, although the State Supplement Program (SSP) is administered by NYS, for all essential purposes the SSP is linked to SSI.
 Therefore, , when the text references “SSI”, it means both the federal SSI benefit, as well as the SSP, whether the individual receives both the federal SSI benefit and the SSP benefit or the SSP benefit only.